 - Coverage for the loss of rent or alternative accommodation – In the unfortunate event of major damages to your house, the repairs could cost you a fortune.
 Ensure that the insurer offers alternative accommodation or covers the loss of rental income.

 - Repair or Replacement as New – Many policies offer a feature – Repair or Replace as New.
-Under this feature, in case of a damage to your contents, they will either be repaired or replaced.
+Under this feature, in case of damage to your contents, they will either be repaired or replaced.
 Check for the list of items covered and excluded.

-- Contents in the open – If you have space outside your house and have kept valuable contents there, then ensure that you include them in the policy too, provided they are within the boundaries of your property.
+- Contents in the open – If you have space outside your house and have kept valuable materials there, then ensure that you include them in the policy too, provided they are within the boundaries of your property.

 - Add-ons – Insurers offer various add-on options allowing you to include protection for personal belongings like mobile phones, credit cards, etc. The cover usually extends for damage due to accidents or domestic help.

-Also Read: Cheapest places to rent in Dubai
+Also Read: Cheapest Places to Rent in Dubai

-Why do tenants need home insurance?
+Why do Tenants need Home Insurance?

 While most property owners understand the importance of property insurance, tenants, usually avoid it as they don’t consider it to be a priority.
 After all, the landlord would have insured his property, right?
 Even if he has insured the house or the building, it will not cover your belongings.
 Most insurance providers offer a dedicated home contents insurance policy which can be extended to personal belongings as well.
 The difference between home contents and personal belongings is that home contents include things like furniture, appliances, etc. which cannot be carried out of the house regularly.
-On the other hand, personal belongings are evaluable things like your phone, jewelry, etc. which can be carried out of your house.
+On the other hand, personal belongings are evaluable things like your phone, jewelry, etc. which can be carried out of your home.

 Property insurance is not an unnecessary expense – it is a necessity.
-Also, the annual premiums are less than 1% of the value of the property and/or the contents.
+Also, the annual premiums are less than 1% of the value of the property or the contents.
 Therefore, it is a relatively small price to pay to protect your property and your belongings from unforeseen disasters.
 Mishaps can happen anywhere and at any time.
 You might forget to switch off the iron if you are in a hurry or your neighbor might keep the tap running.
 We are surrounded by several risks like fires, water damage, thefts, etc. While these incidents can be emotionally stressful, property insurance can ensure that at least you are financially covered.